Liquid refractive index

 - UV-Visible spectrophotometry to measure optical transmission and absorbance;

-- or HPLC chromatography to characterize the composition of solutions.
+- or HPLC chromatography to characterize the composition of the solutions.

 Industrial applications

-The measurement of refractive index is used in many fields:
+The measurement of the refractive index is used in many fields:

-- Cosmetics : quality control of oils, gels and solutions, verification of the purity of ingredients and detection of formulation variations.
+- Cosmetics : quality control of oils, gels and solutions, verification of ingredient purity and detection of formulation variations.

-- Food and beverages : measurement of the concentration of sugars, fats or dry extracts in syrups, juices, oils or flavorings.
+- Food and beverage industry : measurement of the concentration of sugars, fats or dry extracts in syrups, juices, oils or flavourings.

-- Nutraceuticals : monitoring the stability and concentration of active ingredient solutions or plant extracts.
+- Nutraceuticals : monitoring the stability and concentration of active ingredients or plant extracts.

 - Materials and packaging : control of the optical or chemical compatibility of liquids used in transparent polymers.